GiovanniCavallari/stylelint-required-prefix/README.md

 This plugin will be useful if we want CSS classes to have a required prefix.

-For example, if you want to avoid conflicts with classes that already exist in a theme you are using.
+For example, if you want to avoid conflicts with classes name that already exist in a theme you are using.

 ### Example: